Metric Visualization

 The quality of an object is always calculated and displayed as if the user had privileges to view and edit all relevant data.
 However, hints are only provided for data that the user is allowed to edit.

 Additionally, this functionality is only accessible to users with the appropriate privileges.
-For more information, refer to the Setup Actions and Error Descriptions section of the System Setup documentation here.
+For more information, refer to the Setup Actions and Error Descriptions topic in the System Setup documentation.

 For a typical completeness metric setup, in order to view object quality information, completeness scores must be configured on all relevant attributes, references, data containers, and product to classification link types.
 This score determines how much to weigh an element of the object when factoring the object's quality percentage.

-Note: For product reference types, images and document reference types, and product to classification link types, the scores are defined on the individual type's main editor.
+For product reference types, images and document reference types, and product to classification link types, the scores are defined on the individual type editor's main tab.

 Important: The below features and configuration steps are only relevant to completeness metrics.

-1. In System Setup expand Reference Types or Attribute Groups, and then locate the relevant reference type / attribute.
+In System Setup expand Reference Types or Attribute Groups, and locate the relevant reference type / attribute.

-1. In the Tree, expand the applicable hierarchy, and then locate the desired object.
+In the Tree, expand the applicable hierarchy and locate the desired object.

-2. On the References tab, go to Linked Attributes and then click the flipper icon to expand the table.
+On the References tab, go to Linked Attributes and then expand the table.

 Setting Completeness Scores for Data Containers